numalariamodeling/covid-chicago/README.md

 ### Resources
-For more information on Covid in Chicago visit the [Chicago Covid Coalition website](https://sites.google.com/view/nu-covid19-landing-page/home?authuser=0)
-Or watch the IPHAM Webinar from the 7th May on [youtube](https://www.youtube.com/watch?v=DV1l7RDOCEc&feature=youtu.be)
+For more information on Covid in Chicago visit the [Chicago Covid Coalition website](https://sites.google.com/view/nu-covid19-landing-page/home?authuser=0) or watch the IPHAM Webinar from the 7th May on [youtube](https://www.youtube.com/watch?v=DV1l7RDOCEc&feature=youtu.be).

 ## 3. Model